What is domestic and family violence?

 A family relationship has a broader definition and includes people who are related to one another through blood, marriage or de facto partnerships, adoption and fostering relationships, sibling and extended family relationships.
 It includes the full range of kinship ties in Aboriginal and Torres Strait Islander communities (see below – Family Violence), extended family relationships, and family of choice within lesbian, gay, bisexual, transgender, intersex or queer (LGBTIQ) communities.

-People living in the same house, people living in the same residential care facility and people reliant on care may also be considered to be in a domestic relationship when one or both people in the relationship try to create an imbalance of power to establish coercive control and commit violence.
+People living in the same house, people living in the same residential care facility and people reliant on care may also be considered to be in a domestic relationship if their relationship exhibits dynamics which may foster coercive and abusive behaviours.

 Women and children are overwhelmingly the victims of DFV and those who use violence are overwhelmingly male.
 DFV can be perpetrated by a partner, family member, carer, house mate, boyfriend or girlfriend.
 Women also commit DFV against men, as do same-sex partners (Domestic Violence NSW, 2018).
 DFV is also committed by and committed against people who identify in non-gender binary terms.